-Our Sunday Breakfast (10:30 AM – 12:30 PM, Sept. – May) is a free-will offering time of food, fellowship and service to one another.
+Our Sunday Breakfast (10:30 AM – 12:30 PM, Sept. – May) is a time of food, fellowship and service to one another.
 Everyone is invited to the lower level Social Hall to join friends and make new ones.

 Compass 180, Hennepin’s Prison Ministry, is not just about making meaningful change.
 It is about reconnecting to dreams.
 It is about finding paths to get you where you want to be.
 It is about fostering entrepreneurial discovery.

 Ex-offenders need jobs, education and housing to succeed.
 Even more critical they need someone who cares and believes they can succeed.
 They need a mentor.

 The ability to support themselves and their families financially is a challenge.
 Lack of necessary skills, a minimal support network and a society reluctant to forgive make it a difficult task.
 Current economic times with it’s job loss and demand for resources have made this exceptionally hard and seeming hopeless.
 Compass 180 is about healing and hope.
 By this very act of healing we too are healed.

 We are an ecumenical direct service outreach ministry of Hennepin Avenue United Methodist Church.

 We are a learning site for students of all ages to experience hands on learning in social service ministry.

 We welcome and support people in poverty on their path to stability.
 We define stability as safe housing and an income to support it.
 We believe that it is through relationship that transformation happens and it is through accountable relationships that progress is made to overcome the obstacles to stability.